rgcr/m-cli/Readme.md

-      m dock autohide YES           # Enable Dock's auto hide feature m dock autohide NO            # Disable Dock's auto hide feature m dock fullscreendelay YES    # Whether to have a delay when showing the dock in full screen mode m dock magnification YES      # Turn magnification on m dock magnification NO       # Turn magnification off m dock magnificationsize x    # Set the max size of the icons as the cursor gets closer to them
+      m dock autohide YES           # Enable Dock's auto hide feature m dock autohide NO            # Disable Dock's auto hide feature m dock fullscreendelay YES    # Whether to have a delay when showing the dock in full screen mode m dock itunesnotifications NO # Whether to show iTunes notifications in the dock m dock magnification YES      # Turn magnification on m dock magnification NO       # Turn magnification off m dock magnificationsize x    # Set the max size of the icons as the cursor gets closer to them